HaroldMills/Vesper/docs/installation.rst

 installed in the environment, for example ``0.5.0``.
 The environment must also include the ``vesper-birdvox`` package.

-To create a Conda environment for, say, BirdVoxDetect version 0.5.0 for use with Vesper, you can:
+To create a Conda environment to use, say, BirdVoxDetect version 0.5.0 with Vesper:

 1. Open a Windows Anaconda Prompt or Unix terminal.